cjbaxt/textkernel/README.md

 # textkernel
-Textkernel programming challenge July 2022
+Textkernel programming challenge July 2022.

+Create an algorithm for identifying the country an address belongs to.

 ## Clone repo and set-up the venv